magnatronus/basicwatch/README.md

 }
 ```

 Again run the Flutter app and check that everythin is OK.
-If it is run the Wtach app(it may take a while to reload) and this time there should be 2 buttons on the watch app.
+If it is run the Watch app(it may take a while to reload) and this time there should be 2 buttons on the watch app.

 Using Xcode, observe the logs and you should see 3 things,

-- a line when the app started that  says ```Watch Session Supported``` this comes form the activation code we added.
+- a line when the app started that  says ```Watch Session Supported``` this comes from the activation code we added.
 - a line each time you press a button on the watch ```message received by phone from watch``` this indicates the message is received by the iOS app.